nandisims/WPAVerbalS/README.md

      <br>Levels: dhg, rest

-**ANALYSIS NOTE**
+<br><br>**ANALYSIS NOTE**

-Some levels were removed from the analysis either because there was not enough tokens to warrant their analysis (discourse in Aspect and Null in Type_of_Subject) or because there was a potential flaw in the thinking of the original coding (P in Following_Segment).
+<br>Some levels were removed from the analysis either because there was not enough tokens to warrant their analysis (discourse in Aspect and Null in Type_of_Subject) or because there was a potential flaw in the thinking of the original coding (P in Following_Segment).